March 30, 2018 – Left Delhi to Agra.

 After sunrise, we moved our way up to the tomb.
 We did a quick tour of the main chamber inside where the tombs of Mumtaz Mahal and Shah Jahan are located (after the fact we found out that those tombs aren’t the real ones!!
 The real ones are located in the lower level of the tomb which are not for public viewing).
 After that, we spent some time walking around outside of the tomb and admiring the centre piece of the Taj Mahal.

 By 9am, the entire place was filled with people.
 We sat on a bench to rest a bit (from all the running we had done) and enjoy the view of the Taj from far.
 Then it was time for us to leave for a nap and breakfast before we head to Jaipur.
-Before I exist from the Great Gate, I took my last (symmetrical) shot of the Taj Mahal.
+Before I exited from the Great Gate, I took my last (symmetrical) shot of the Taj Mahal.